Team

 American foreign and security policy | Remote warfare | Lethal autonomous weapons systems

 Dr Tom Watts is a Leverhulme Early Career Fellow at Royal Holloway, University of London, leading a project on Great Power Competition and Remote Warfare.
 Previously, he was a Teaching Fellow in War and Security at RHUL (2018-2020) and a Graduate Teaching Assistant at the University of Kent (2014-2018).
-Tom graduated with a PhD in International Relations at the University of Kent in 2019.
+Tom graduated with a PhD in International Relations from the University of Kent in 2019.

 Tom’s research interests are in the field of International Security with a particular focus on American foreign policy, “remote warfare”, and autonomous weapons systems.
 His research has been published with GeopoliticsGlobal Affairs, the Bulletin of the Atomic ScientistsDrone Wars UK, and the Oxford Research Group.